- This event has passed.

 Pathways is an 8-session curriculum

-Due to our current funding guidelines, outlined by the Ministry, participants must be an adoptive parent (including parents pre adoption finalization) or a foster-to-adopt parent, to attend our free Pathways program.
+Due to our current funding guidelines, outlined by the Ministry, participants must be an adoptive parent (including parents pre adoption finalization) or a foster-to-adopt parent, and must have adopted through a children’s aid society, to attend our free Pathways program.

-Please note – we are working to make Pathways available to other parent types (Customary Care, Kinship, Legal Guardian), and hope to be able to offer them soon.
+Please note – we are working to make Pathways available to all permanency parents (Customary Care, Kinship, Legal Guardian, International Adoptions, Private Adoptions), and hope to be able to offer them soon.
 If you would like to be kept in the loop on when these new offerings become available, please be sure to sign-up for our newsletter.

 Location: Online via Zoom (The Zoom link will be emailed to registrants closer to the event date; please see below for technical requirements).